-Scientists have spent years into learning and understanding the way human mind functions.
-A better part of the research on neuropsychology hinted towards the mental development being a phenomenon that stops as soon as the rest of the body stopped to develop.
-Therefore, throughout the previous century, it was our understanding that the capacity of the human brain to formulate new neural connections is confined to the age of early twenties.
+Scientists have spent years learning and understanding the way the human mind functions.
+A better part of the research on neuropsychology hinted towards mental development is a phenomenon that stops as soon as the rest of the body stopped to develop.
+Therefore, throughout the previous century, it was our understanding that the capacity of the human brain to formulate new neural connections is confined to the age of the early twenties.
 Much like the rest of the body parts, neurons were thoughts to be prone to weakening with the growing age.
-It had an unfortunate implication that any given individual is at risk of significant reduction in the brain function since older age causes neural connections to breakdown.
+It had an unfortunate implication that any given individual is at risk of a significant reduction in the brain function since older age causes neural connections to breakdown.
 The weakening of the mental capabilities was considered to be just as inevitable as the old age itself.

 However, the good news is that the ongoing research on the human mind has now presented a breakthrough which states that things are not as straightforward or predestined for the human mind as it was previously believed.
 It is now a consensus among the neuroscientists of today that a human brain can continue to grow and make the new neural connection even after the age of 20.
 How does the idea of having newer neurons to support your mental capabilities sound to you even when you are in your later age?

 Evidently, it is an interesting idea.
 But everything comes at a price.
 While the natural tendency of your brain is still to stop producing new neurons and decline in terms of functioning with older age, there are tips and practices that you can adopt to prolong the optimum functioning of your mind.
 Simply put, you are going to have to put an effort if you want your mind to stand by your side through the old age.
 You’d be lost in the mesh of the internet and overwhelmed by the information that you’ll find if you start a search for such tips by yourself.
 Therefore, we have done the homework for you.
-With a thorough study and hours of research, we have put together the top 20 mind opening tips that everyone must at least try once.
+With a thorough study and hours of research, we have put together the top 20 mind-opening tips that everyone must at least try once.
 Read along and find out what you can do to protect, preserve, and enhance the power and functioning of your brain.

 - Meditation And Mindfulness

 If you have heard of meditation and mindfulness already, chances are that you have been told to practice it for stress management.
-The truth is, meditation and mindfulness are traditional practices which protect and enhance all components and functions of the human brain.
-With consistency, you can expect to have better memory, sharper focus, peaceful mind, improved productivity, maximum creativity, and overall, impeccable quality of life, with meditation and mindfulness practices.
+The truth is, meditation and mindfulness are traditional practices that protect and enhance all components and functions of the human brain.
+With consistency, you can expect to have better memory, sharper focus, a peaceful mind, improved productivity, maximum creativity, and overall, impeccable quality of life, with meditation and mindfulness practices.

 - Join A Gym